JetBrains/teamcity-documentation/topics/known-issues.md

 If a Linux container is started on a Windows machine, TeamCity displays the error message "Starting Linux Docker containers under Windows is not supported.
 To avoid this problem, add the [`teamcity.agent.jvm.os.name`](integrating-teamcity-with-docker.md#Parameters+Reported+by+Agent) does not contain Windows [agent requirement](agent-requirements.md).

-If you need to support a use case when the Docker wrapper runs Linux containers under Windows platform, vote for the /comment on [TW-51820](https://youtrack.jetbrains.com/issue/TW-51820).
+If you need to support a use case when the Docker wrapper runs Linux containers under Windows platform, vote for the related comment in [TW-51820](https://youtrack.jetbrains.com/issue/TW-51820).

 ### Problems with a local time in Windows containers